 To ride the Ohio to Erie Trail is to be a part of this country's cycling revolution.
 Join us!

 The tour still has space.
 Make your travel arrangements.

 Mostly flat terrain on paved trail.
 There is some street and road riding through towns and cities as well as rural areas, and some of the trail is compacted gravel.
 Average 49 miles per day.
 Moderate cycling level.

-All hotel lodging, 7 breakfasts, 7 dinners, daily snacks on cycling days, SAG support along the route, daily luggage transfer, mechanical support, detailed maps, cue sheets and GPS files, trained guides and shuttle back to the start of the tour if you've driven.
+All hotel lodging, 7 breakfasts, 7 dinners, daily snacks at SAG stops, SAG support along the route, daily luggage transfer, mechanical support, detailed maps, cue sheets and GPS files, trained guides and shuttle back to the start of the tour if you've driven.

 Fly or take the train into Cincinnati, OH and out of Cleveland, OH, or drive and leave your car in Cincinnati.
 We will shuttle you back to your car on the last day of the tour.